TABLE OF CONTENTS

 Anything related to the adult industry is a commodity that consumers will pay a high price for.
-Whether that means selling tangible items, such as sex novelties, or access to exclusive content, a large group of people buy into this sector.
-There is one industry subset that doesn’t get a lot of attention, but is a cornerstone of adult content: photography.
-This may range from mild boudiour portraits to hardcore pornography photoshoots.
+Whether that means selling tangible items, such as sex toys and novelties, or access to exclusive content, a large group of people buy into this sector.
+There is one industry subset that doesn’t get a lot of attention but is a cornerstone of adult content: photography.
+This may range from mild boudoir portraits to hardcore pornography photoshoots.
 But due to the stigmatization of the industry, adult-themed businesses may find it harder to gain traction and begin monetizing their work.
-Steps to gaining momentum in your adult photography business include building your portfolio, marketing, and partnering with a payment processing company that will allow you to accept credit cards safely and consistently.
+Steps to gaining momentum in your adult photography business include building your portfolio, marketing, and finding online credit card processing that will allow you to accept card payments safely and consistently.

 Building your Sex-Themed Portfolio